ceorron/slot-map/README.md

 MIT Licence - See Source/License file

-NOTE if setting mutex, the mutex needs to be recursive mutex as object destruction may cause recursive lock of internal mutex.
+NOTE if setting the mutex, the mutex needs to be recursive mutex as object destruction may cause recursive lock of internal mutex.
-When iterating over the slot map you need to call lock/unlock around any iteration code, if using slot map in a multithreaded context.
+When iterating over the slot map/or copying the mutex (but not move copy) you need to call lock/unlock around any iteration code, if using slot map in a multithreaded context.

 # Example use - C++